openblockchains/awesome-tetherino/README.md

 -->

 This is the satirical post that Trolly McTrollface wrote on his blog.
-Feel free to put a copy up as well.
+Feel free to put a copy up.
 Here are others: [[David Gerard](https://davidgerard.co.uk/blockchain/2021/05/24/rehost-tr0lly-a-day-in-the-life-of-stuart-hoegner-general-counsel-for-tether/); [Amy Castor](https://amycastor.com/2021/05/24/rehost-a-day-in-the-life-of-stuart-hoegner-general-counsel-for-tether/); [write.as](https://write.as/mq17sa8ebz9bx.md)]

 May 18, 2021